Zolske/42_cursus03_push_swap/04_cursus/minishell/doc/subject.md

 ---
 ### 3. Simple Commands
-Absolute path or relative path, with or without options and arguments.
+Should be called through "absolute path" or "relative path" or "without path" (*based on the env `PATH` variable*).
+They can accept options and /or arguments (*see "man" page*).
 #### 3.01. absolute path
 |absolute path|option|argument|outcome|
 |---|---|---|---|